jenkinsci/coverity-plugin/README.md

    * If preferred, the 'default' tools path can be overridden by setting a Tools Location in the Node configuration settings
    ![Screenshot of Node Tool Locations Configuration](screenshots/node-tool-configuration.png)
      * The tools used can also be configured (or overwritten) per job configuration if this works better for your distributed build architecture
-     * If the Coverity Static Analysis tools are on the Node PATH, and there are no global Coverity tools configured, this can be skipped.

 ### Freestyle Job Setup